-- 4.2 Social equity partner affiliates: Many organizations already exist that focus on geographic, racial and economic equity, and there is an opportunity to engage more of these organizations in transportation and Safe Routes to School.
+4.2 Social equity partner affiliates: Many organizations already exist that focus on geographic, racial and economic equity, and there is an opportunity to engage more of these organizations in transportation and Safe Routes to School.
 As part of efforts to advance social equity within Safe Routes to School, we will reach out to national, state and local grassroots social equity organizations-including faith-based organizations-and ask them to partner with us.
-We will seek to engage their expertise and experience to identify needs in low-income urban and rural communities, to locate and equip grassroots champions and to disseminate policies and promising practices about implementing Safe Routes to School in low-income communities. - 4.3 Best practices and technical assistance: In 2010, the National Partnership issued a best practices guide for implementing Safe Routes to School in low-income schools and communities.
-While it did include a few rural examples, it was more heavily focused on urban settings.
-Moving forward, we will develop a best practices guide focused specifically on promising approaches for implementing Safe Routes to School in rural areas.
-We will also continue to gather success stories and promising practices in low-income communities in all geographic settings and distribute those through our networks and partners.
+We will seek to engage their expertise and experience to identify needs in underserved urban and rural communities, to locate and equip grassroots champions and to disseminate policies and promising practices about implementing Safe Routes to School in underserved communities.

+4.3 Best practices and technical assistance: In 2010, the National Partnership issued a best practices guide for implementing Safe Routes to School in underserved schools and communities.
+We will also continue to gather success stories and promising practices in underserved communities in all geographic settings (including urban and rural) and distribute those through our networks and partners.
 One important component of this is sharing how to address issues of crime, violence and personal safety.
 We will also make sure that technical assistance resources and success stories address how to best serve children of color, recent immigrants and children with disabilities.
-Through partnerships with equity organizations, state Departments of Transportation and state Departments of Public Health, we will ensure that low-income communities and schools have access to technical assistance, webinars and other forums. - 4.4 Equitable community-centered schools: As discussed in tactic 2.5, community-centered schools are an important part of Safe Routes to School, since they have shorter distances between homes and school.
+Through partnerships with equity organizations, state Departments of Transportation and state Departments of Public Health, we will ensure that underserved communities and schools have access to technical assistance, webinars and other forums.
+We will also coach leaders in underserved communities on how to win policy campaigns that create Safe Routes to School and healthy community design.

+4.4 Equitable community-centered schools: As discussed in tactic 2.5, community-centered schools are an important part of Safe Routes to School, since they have shorter distances between homes and school.
 While there are many benefits to community-centered schools, there are also racial, economic and health concerns about this approach that must be addressed to ensure equity.
-In addition, many low-income communities have been facing school closures and school consolidations that can result in children attending distant schools.
+In addition, many underserved communities have been facing school closures and school consolidations that can result in children attending distant schools.
 We will work with social and health equity partners to research the challenges, document the sensitive issues and concerns, and convene a forum to bring together stakeholders in equity, education, housing, school siting and Safe Routes to School for an honest and open discussion.
 The goal of the forum will be to collectively develop a plan of recommended actions for equitable community-centered schools, and to then activate national, state and local partners to share proposed solutions and work with community leaders seek policy changes.

+STRATEGIC FOCUS #5:

-Strategic Focus #5: Assuring Sustainability
+Assuring Sustainability